-We expect our available funds to be sufficient for our anticipated needs for working capital and capital expenditures through 2007 provided no studies using new agents or treating new organs are initiated.
+We expect our available funds to be sufficient for our anticipated needs for working capital and capital expenditures through 2007 provided no studies using new agents or treating new organs are initiated or a substantial increase in sites for the Phase III human clinicals occurs.
 The Company is not projecting any capital expenditures that will significantly affect the Company's liquidity during the next 12 months.
 The Company is projecting the hiring of one additional employee.